 I kind of think that led to him internalizing some of his own desires to become part of something more complex and dynamic.
 He started wanting to get to the Dojo early to play hide and seek before class with the other boys.
 Then, he decided he wanted to try the Y program.
 He went from having only one-to-one relationships to suddenly having his self-designated posse, that at the Y, includes one or two girls as well as the boys.
 He noted that the posse has no leader, everyone is equal.

-You know who his best pal has been up to now?
-His Mom.
-I’ve always been his best friend, by both intention and default.
+Throughout his childhood, I’ve always been his best friend, by both intention and default.
 But, now, he’s stretching his legs.
 He hasn’t had pressure to form close bonds with a lot of kids in a group dynamic.
 But, the time is right for him, and he has reached out all on his own, independently.
 He had a need and set out by his own initiative to get it met.
 Because that’s how Whole Life Learners live.
 That’s how they learn traditional things like math and reading in untraditional ways that stick and serve them well.
 It’s how they decide their preferences, tastes, and inclinations.
 There never has been any actual need to set up play dates, to compare, or to fret.

 I never had a posse growing up.
 School and parochialism insured that I was too insecure for more than one or two friends at a time, and while I could mingle if necessary, I generally remained quiet on the fringes, attaching desperately to the few.
 As an adult, I’ve embraced my introverted tendencies and really like being by myself much of the time, but there is a stark difference between how I’ve reconciled my own self reliance, and the independent and interdependent child before me.